ezsystems/ezpublish-kernel/REST-API-V3.rst

     :Content-Type:
          :application/vnd.ez.api.ContentTypeGroupInput+json: the ContentTypeGroup_ input schema encoded in json
          :application/vnd.ez.api.ContentTypeGroupInput+xml: the ContentTypeGroup_ input schema encoded in xml
+    :If-Match: <etag> Causes to patch only if the specified etag is the current one.
+Otherwise a 412 is returned.
 :Response:

     .. parsed-literal::